 If you are worried about someone's ability to cope, talk to them about it.

-A person may give the impression that they aren't coping, but this is not always the case.
+A person may give the impression that they are coping, but this is not always the case.
 Explain to the person what you are worried about and let them tell you how they are managing.

 If you are still worried, encourage them to contact the Adult Contact Team.